Overview

 Which features require AnalyticsEasy Pro?

 Google Ads sitewide tag, conversion tracking, and remarketing all require an AnalyticsEasy Pro license.
 Several data point options (brand, variant, stock status, custom product attributes, customer ID, and customer group tracking) are also Pro features.
+Measurement Protocol (server-side GA4 tracking) and Moogento attribution tracking are Pro-only.
 The upgrade link is visible next to each Pro field in the admin config.

 How much does AnalyticsEasy cost?